-SUNY Cortland has developed rationale for program fees and charges, a waiver policy and plans for refunds if the university needs to return to remote learning before the end of the Fall 2020 semester.
+SUNY Cortland has developed rationale for program fees and charges, a waiver policy and plans for refunds if the university needs to return to remote learning before the end of the Spring 2021 semester.

 In certain cases, students may have the ability to petition the university to waive some program fees.
 Students who may be eligible for a fee waiver include:

-All waiver requests, except for those due to a positive test for COVID-19, must be made to the Student Accounts Office and be received by Oct.
-1, 2020.
-Students can do this online through the student tab of myRedDragon.
+All waiver requests, except for those due to a positive test for COVID-19, must be made to the Student Accounts Office and be received by March 1, 2021.
+Students can do this online through the Student tab of myRedDragon.

 For descriptions of what individual service and program fees cover, please refer to the College Fees webpage.
 Reduction, refund and waiver policies for individual fees and charges are below.